Hi, I'm Kayson

 and I study Computational Neuroscience while having fun with art and some other stuff.

-In a nutshell, I study brains and how they produce cognition and behaviour.
+In a nutshell, I study brains and how they produce cognition and behavior.
 I started with psychology focused on clinical psychology but after a few years of having fun with tons of psychological theories, I slowly drifted towards biological explanations instead.
-I then started my graduate studies in neuroscience and learnt about animal behaviours, biological complexity, and so-called "wet neuroscience".
-During that time I found myself interested in the evolutionary perspectives and "ultimate causes" of the behaviour but again, to have solid stuff on my hands I shifted my perspective from neuronal implementations to the computational problems that the brain tries to solve and the algorithms it uses.
+I then started my graduate studies in neuroscience and learned about animal behaviors, biological complexity, and so-called "wet neuroscience".
+During that time I found myself interested in the evolutionary perspectives and "ultimate causes" of the behavior but again, to have solid stuff on my hands I shifted my perspective from neuronal implementations to the computational problems that the brain tries to solve and the algorithms it uses.
 Currently, I'm learning about machine learning, evolutionary algorithms, multi-agent systems, complex networks, and game theory.
 My hope is to be able to explain causal interactions in a biological system (in this case, the brain) using these tools.

 Along with science, I have a keen interest in the philosophy of science and mind, politics, and history.
 Because I mean, aren't they fun?